May 19, 2021

 That documentation is an example of provenance, or the origins of an object and where it has traveled throughout history.
 Sarah Buchanan, an assistant professor in the University of Missouri’s College of Education, is an archivist, a professional who assesses, collects and preserves various artifacts and archives them to better understand their origin and cultural heritage.

-The importance of provenance extends well beyond cuneiform tablets.
-Buchanan’s research also includes studying rare books and manuscripts, audio recordings, Native American and indigenous collections, artwork, photos, and videos.
+Buchanan’s research includes studying rare books and manuscripts, cuneiform tablets, audio recordings, Native American and indigenous collections, artwork, photos, and videos.

 “Provenance shapes the stories that are told about objects and their owners,” Buchanan said.
 “Artifacts and archives are a form of our history.
 They shed light on our cultural heritage that roots us as humans in where we have been and where we are going.”